twigbio/liminal-orm/docs/reference/entity-schemas.md

 **name: str**

 > The name of the entity schema.
 Must be unique across all entity schemas.

 **warehouse_name: str**

 > The warehouse name of the entity schema.
 Must be unique across all entity schemas.

 !!! note
     The warehouse names are used as keys across liminal and are used as entity_link values in Columns.

+!!! warning
+    If warehouse access is not enabled on your tenant, you will be unable to update the warehouse name.

+    Liminal assumes the Benchling generated warehouse name to be `to_snake_case(name)`.

 **prefix: str**